DanielYWoo/pentaho-di-redis-plugin/README.md

 Usage
 ====================

-Double click the step dialog in spoon, type in the command and the connection url, then the columns will be automatically appended as command arguments, redis command will be generated and sent.
+Double click the step dialog in spoon, type in the command and the connection url (you can use a variable from kettle.properties), then the columns will be automatically appended as command arguments, redis command will be generated and sent.

 ![](./docs/config.png)